 Throughout life, we often need to seek the advice of a professional.
 But if that professional person makes an error or mistake, it can have serious financial consequences.

 The professional person or company may have provided inadequate or incorrect advice resulting in you suffering a loss, and this can be deeply distressing, especially if you feel you have nowhere to turn to seek redress.
-If you have been let down by a professional, please contact one of our specialist Solicitors for a free no obligation assessment of your claim.
+If you have been let down by a professional, please contact a member of our specialist legal team for a free no obligation assessment of your claim.

 We are able to provide advice if you have been let down by one of the following professionals: